yilewang/Gc_detect_script/README.md

-# Using SJ3D model to simulate local field potential
+# Using SJ3D model to simulate local field potentials
 All the computation is based on thevirtualbrain package